HealthyStock

 Medical uses

-Tramadol has a dose-dependent potency that lies between that of codeine and morphine.
+The analgesic potency is about 10-20% of the gold standard morphine.
 Parenteral tramadol (50 mg) produces the same degree of pain relief as 5 mg of parenteral morphine.

-Tramadol is more potent than dextropropoxyphene and more potent than codeine per milligrams.
-When taken orally, its efficacy is equivalent to oral meperidine and pentazocine.
+Tramadol potency lies between that of codeine and morphine.
+It is more potent than dextropropoxyphene and more potent than codeine per milligrams.
+When taken orally, tramadol is as strong as oral meperidine and pentazocine.

 Pharmacological characteristics